teemoo7/jass-game/README.md

 :boom: You can play the game online in your
 browser: [https://www.micaelpaquier.com/jass-game](https://www.micaelpaquier.com/jass-game)

+Please note that the UI is *a bit* responsive, but not fully optimized for mobile devices.

 ### Local

 You may also play locally by cloning the repository and running the following commands: